Lawrence, KS Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage not available with a cash purchase since the residential solar ITC was eliminated by the Big Beautiful Bill.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit and passes those savings to you through lower monthly payments.
+Since the lease payment is typically less than your current electricity bill, Lawrence homeowners can start saving from day one.